PMMA Pyrolysis Simulation -- from Micro- to Real-Scale: Real-Scale Setup --- Validation

 During the work presented here, only the flame heat flux along the vertical centre line of the empty panels is taken into account as starting condition (figure~\ref{fig:PP_Sim_EmptyPanel}).
-The flame heat flux data across the lower part of the panels is available via MaCFP~\cite{Leventon2022ParallelPanel}, and it is compared against simulation responses for different fluid cell resolutions in figure~\ref{fig:PP_HeatFluxMap}.
+More detailed data was recently made available via MaCFP~\cite{Leventon2022ParallelPanel}.
+Unfortunately, this was too late to be taken into account for the conducted simulations here.
+Even though the simulations could not be changed anymore, the flame heat flux data across the lower part of the empty panels is compared against simulation responses for the different fluid cell resolutions, see figure~\ref{fig:PP_HeatFluxMap}.
 All four plots show flux data averaged over 20~s during the steady-state.
 The dots show the device locations during the experiment.
 From the simulation, the heat flux is extracted from the solid boundary directly (\texttt{GAUGE HEAT FLUX}).
 In the experiment, the flux is spread out nearly horizontally along the panels (figure~\ref{fig:PP_HeatFluxMapExp}).
 While in the simulation, it is more focused towards the centre line, which coincides with the location of the simulated flame (figure~\ref{fig:PP_HeatFluxMapSimC5}).
-With larger fluid cells the heat flux is more concentrated at the lower centre line (figure~\ref{fig:PP_HeatFluxMapSimC2}).
-This indicates it is not sufficient to simply match the heat flux to the vertical centre line of the panels.
+With larger fluid cells, the heat flux is more concentrated at the lower centre line (figure~\ref{fig:PP_HeatFluxMapSimC2}).
+This indicates that the initial conditions are not reproduced well.
+It is not sufficient to simply match the heat flux to the vertical centre line of the panels.
 To properly assess the performance of the parameter sets, the burner itself needs to be accurately modelled first.
-For future work it is necessary to develop a more comprehensive representation of the gas burner setup.
+For future work, it is necessary to develop a more comprehensive representation of the gas burner setup.
 Further investigations should incorporate the impact of simulation parameters like soot production, cell sizes, parameters of the radiation model and material parameters of the burner top face and empty panels.